-The Cutler Block was rehabilitated according to the Secretary of the Interior’s Standards for Rehabilitation; this not only enhanced its historic character, but made the project eligible for federal and state historic preservation tax credits.
+The historic Cutler Block was rehabilitated according to the Secretary of the Interior’s Standards for Rehabilitation; this not only enhanced its historic character, but made the project eligible for federal and state historic preservation tax credits.

 Significant architectural features such as the brick walls, stone sills and lintels, wood floors, pressed tin ceilings, wood staircases and railings, plaster walls, wood trim, paneled wood doors, covered ceilings, light well, porches, and cast iron radiators were saved and rehabilitated.
 Non-historic features were removed, such as the c.
 1960 storefront with barn-board paneling, modern carpeting and tile, stockade fence stair railings, suspending tile ceilings, and fire doors.
 Modern porch railing were removed and replaced with features appropriate to the historic appearance of the building.

 Restoration of historic buildings often brings with it some surprises; in the Cutler Block, there were structural deficiencies to address.
 Several floor beams had been compromised by installed plumbing runs, and needed to be reinforced without disrupting the historic metal ceiling in the retail space.
 Stevens & Associates designed a solution that put large composite engineered beams in the attic and suspended the upper two floors from them with a series of metal tension rods hidden in partitions.
 Another structural issue was how to reinforce the roof for snow and ponding loads without reframing the entire structure.
 The solution was to convert the principal existing roof beams into trusses by adding metal tension rods and offsets.